** You can track the crew's progress here: http://bit.ly/L2PLF & via daily blogs on LicensingSource.net **

-The event which is aiming to raise £50,000 for The Light Fund begins on Saturday, April 27 at Londons Tower Bridge.
-The aim is to cover seven consecutive days of rowing, with the plan to arrive in Paris on May 4 (although this is weather dependent).
+The event which is aiming to raise £50,000 for The Light Fund begins on Sunday, April 28 at London's Tower Bridge.
+The aim is to cover seven consecutive days of rowing, with the plan to arrive in Paris on May 4/5 (weather dependent).

 The crew is as follows: